Sulaiman-sa/DevNetwork/README.md

 # DevNetwork

 DevNetwork is a social network for arab developers.
-It is built using the *MERN* stack, and includes authentication form posts, creating and editing profiles and more.
+It is built using the *MERN* stack, and includes authentication, form posts, creating and editing profiles and more.

 ## Getting Started